An appealing addon for existing Panda antivirus users, fast, great value and easy to operate, but not enough power or features for everybody else.

 Buying the stand-alone VPN is more difficult than we expected - even the client 'Upgrade to Premium' button points us to the purchase page for the full Panda Dome security suite - but eventually we found the right website page.

-Once we'd tracked the product down, everything else was straightforward.
-We chose a billing frequency (1, 12 or 36 months), entered our email address, selected our preferred payment method (Panda supports cards and PayPal) and handed over our cash in the usual way.
+Once we'd tracked the product down, the rest was relatively straightforward.
+We chose a billing frequency (1, 12 or 36 months), entered our email address, and for some reason had to enter our name and postcode, too.
+Then we selected our preferred payment method (Panda supports cards and PayPal) and handed over our cash in the usual way.

 Panda emailed us an activation code and a download link.
 We grabbed the installer, entered the code when prompted, and a minute or so later, Panda Free Antivirus (along with our premium VPN) was up and running.

 Panda VPN arrives as a part of Panda's free antivirus, which makes the interface a little bulkier than usual.

 There are buttons to launch on-demand scans, for instance, or schedule scans to run when it's convenient.

 A USB Protection tool 'vaccinates' USB keys to try and prevent them being infected by autorun malware.

 An excellent Process Monitor tool acts like a supercharged Task Manager, enabling experienced users to check out running processes and try to understand what they're doing.

 And a handy Rescue Kit can build a bootable rescue USB key to boot and clean up an infected PC.